Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 Also white sand beaches and Swahili culture and excellent seafood along the coast.
 I’m happy to see this listed as one of the safest countries to visit in Africa.

-Thinking about it I would even put Tanzania as one of the best countries in Africa to live in due to its abundance of options for things to do and its location in the center of the east coast.
+Thinking about it I would even put Tanzania as one of the best countries in Africa to live in due to its abundance of options for things to do and its location in the centre of the east coast.

 To be honest, if I had to choose between Botswana and Tanzania, I would go to Tanzania as it’s also one of the safest countries in Africa and has more to offer you as a visitor overall.